Are CDs worth it right now? Here’s what experts say

 While rates that fluctuate with the market, such as on stock and bond investments, may be rocky during a recession, CD rates are generally fixed.
 If you invest money in a CD, it will continue to grow at the same rate for the duration of the term.
 That could be a plus for those who can comfortably afford to stash away money for a given period of time.

 Still, it’s important to consider your financial priorities in the case of a recession.
-If you have high-interest, variable-rate debt, it’s important to pay that down as much as possible and avoid incurring even higher interest charges as rates fluctuate.
-It’s also important to prioritize your emergency savings fund before investing in a CD.
-Establishing a solid emergency fund in a more liquid savings account can help you persist through financial hardships and temporarily make up for a loss of income.
+If you have high-interest, variable-rate debt, you may want to pay that down as much as possible and avoid incurring even higher interest charges as rates fluctuate.
+It’s also advisable to prioritize your emergency savings fund before investing in a CD.
+Establishing a solid emergency fund in a more liquid savings account can help you make it through financial hardships and temporarily make up for a loss of income.

 Pros of investing in CDs